guanxyz/vpic-docker/README.md

 ````
 Running docker with the _-it_ option gives you an interactive shell inside the container that you can use to edit and run codes.

-  * Monitor the output -- from the virtual machine (not inside the container).
+  * Monitor the output -- from the StarCluster shell (not inside the container).
 You will need another shell.

 ````
 tail -f /home/vpic/vpicrun/.....